APRIL16 - BIRTHS

 Frederic Ward Putnam

-Born 16 Apr 1839; died 14 Aug 1915.
+Born 16 Apr 1839; died 14 Aug 1915 at age 76.

-American archeologist, naturalist and museum administrator who played a major role in the popularization of anthropology, its acceptance as a university study, and instigated more anthropological museums.
+American archaeologist, naturalist and museum director who played a major role in the popularization of anthropology, its acceptance as a university study, and instigated more anthropological museums.
 After entering Harvard College as a student (1856), he was much influenced Louis Agassiz.
 As Curator of the Peabody Museum (1875-1909), Putnam organized numerous pioneering expeditions in Southwest and Central American archeology.
 As director of the anthropological section of the World's Columbian Exposition in Chicago (1891-93), he mounted an impressive exhibit.
 It created wide-spread interest in anthropology, and subsequently became the nucleus of the great collections of the Field Museum in Chicago.«

 Ernest Solvay

-Born 16 Apr 1838; died 26 May 1922.
+Born 16 Apr 1838; died 26 May 1922 at age 84.

 Belgian industrial chemist who invented the Solvay Process (1863), a commercially viable ammonia-soda process for producing soda ash (sodium carbonate), widely used in the manufacture of such products as glass and soap.
 Although a half-century before, A.J.
 Fresnel had shown (1811) that sodium bicarbonate could be precipitated from a salt solution containing ammonium bicarbonate, many engineering obstacles had to be overcome.
 Solvay's successful design used an 80 foot tall high-efficiency carbonating tower in which ammoniated brine trickled down from above and carbon dioxide rose from the bottom.
 Plates and bubble caps helped create a larger surface over which the two could react forming sodium bicarbonate.